The device is an EXACT EQUIVALENT in functionality and parametrics to the compared device.

-The TPS65381-Q1 device integrates multiple supply rails to power the MCU, CAN, or FlexRay, and an external sensor.
-An asynchronous-buck switch-mode power-supply converter with an internal FET converts the input battery voltage to a 6-V preregulator output.
+The TPS65381-Q1 device integrates multiple supply rails to power the MCU, controller area network (CAN), or FlexRay, and an external sensor.
+An asynchronous-buck switch-mode power-supply converter with an internal FET converts the input supply (battery) voltage to a 6-V preregulator output.
 This 6-V preregulator supplies the other regulators.
-Furthermore, the device supports wake-up from IGNITION or wake-up from the CAN transceiver.
+The device supports wakeup from IGNITION or wakeup from the CAN transceiver.

-A fixed 5-V linear regulator with an internal FET is integrated to be used as a CAN supply (as one example).
-A second linear regulator, also with an internal FET, regulates the 6 V to a selectable 5-V or 3.3-V MCU I/O voltage.
+The integrated, fixed 5-V linear regulator with internal FET can be used for a CAN or FlexRay transceiver supply for example.
+A second linear regulator, also with an internal FET, regulates to a selectable 5-V or 3.3-V output which, for example, can be use for the MCU I/O voltage.

-The TPS65381-Q1 device comprises a linear regulator controller with an external FET and resistor divider that regulates the 6 V to an externally adjustable core voltage of between 0.8 V and 3.3 V.
+The TPS65381-Q1 device includes an adjustable linear-regulator controller, requiring an external FET and resistor divider, that regulates to an adjustable voltage of between 0.8 V and 3.3 V which may be used for the MCU core supply.

-The device comprises a sensor supply with short-to-ground and short-to-battery protection.
-Therefore this supply can power a sensor outside the electronic-control unit (ECU).
+The integrated sensor supply can be run in tracking mode or adjustable output mode and includes short-to-ground and short-to-battery protection.
+Therefore, this regulator can power a sensor outside the module or electronic control unit (ECU).

-The device has an integrated charge pump to provide overdrive voltage for the internal regulators.
-Reverse-battery protection is obtained by using the charge-pump output to control an external NMOS transistor.
-This solution allows for a lower minimum-battery-voltage operation compared to a traditional reverse-battery blocking diode.
+The integrated charge pump provides overdrive voltage for the internal regulators.
+The charge pump can also be used in a reverse-battery protection circuit by using the charge-pump output to control an external NMOS transistor.
+This solution allows for a lower minimum-battery-voltage operation compared to a traditional reverse-battery blocking diode when the device must be operational at the lowest possible supply voltages.

 The device monitors undervoltage and overvoltage on all regulator outputs, battery voltage, and internal supply rails.
 A second bandgap reference, independent from the main bandgap reference, is used for the undervoltage and overvoltage monitoring, to avoid any drifts in the main bandgap reference from being undetected.
 In addition, regulator current-limits and temperature protections are implemented.